Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 If renovascular hypertension is also present there is an increased risk of severe hypotension and renal insufficiency.
 In these patients, treatment should be started under close medical supervision with low doses and careful dose titration.

-Some hypertensive patients with no apparent pre-existing renal vascular disease develop increases in blood urea nitrogen and serum creatinine, usually minor or transient, when fosinopril sodium is given concomitantly with a diuretic.
+Some hypertensive patients with no apparent pre-existing renal vascular disease develop increases in blood urea nitrogen and serum creatinine, usually minor or transient, when fosinopril is given concomitantly with a diuretic.
 This effect is more likely to occur in patients with pre-existing renal impairment.
 Dosage reduction of fosinopril sodium may be required.

 In patients with severe congestive heart failure whose renal function may depend on the activity of the renin-angiotensin-aldosterone system, treatment with an ACE inhibitor may be associated with oliguria and/or progressive azotemia and rarely with acute renal failure and/or death.